little-world/rust-course/src/05-builder-api-design.md

 The Builder pattern provides a flexible and readable way to construct complex objects, especially those with multiple optional fields or a lengthy configuration process.

 -   **Problem**: Constructors with numerous parameters are confusing and error-prone.
 It's hard to remember the order of arguments, and handling optional fields with `Option<T>` is verbose.
-This often leads to a "constructor explosion" where many `new` functions are needed for different combinations of parameters.

 -   **Solution**: Instead of creating an object in a single step, a builder object is used to configure the final object piece by piece through a series of method calls.
 A final `.build()` method then constructs the object.
-Variations include consuming builders (for single-use), non-consuming builders (for reuse), and builders that validate required fields.

 -   **Why it matters**: This pattern leads to self-documenting code (e.g., `.timeout(30)` is clearer than a positional argument).
 It improves ergonomics with a fluent, chainable API.
-By returning a `Result` from `build()`, it can enforce that required fields are set.
-Adding new optional fields is backward-compatible and doesn't break existing code.

 -   **Use cases**:
     -   Building HTTP requests (`reqwest::Client::get()`).